 Several companies provide yearly reports on top attacks that can help with prioritization.
 For instance, Palo Alto’s Unit42 Threat Research, Red Canary’s Threat Detection Report, and Verizon’s Data Break Investigation Report provide good attack research.

-At the beginning of your threat detection process, identifying the kinds of attacks to look for first will help prioritize the next section, getting telemetry.
+At the beginning of your advanced threat detection process, identifying the kinds of attacks to look for first will help prioritize the next section, getting telemetry.

-We need data and a lot of it.
+We need security data and a lot of it for threat protection.
 Data flows from the data generation resource to our SIEM.
 That might mean bringing data from our cloud to our on-prem environment or from one cloud provider to another.
 Networks, data ingestion applications, SIEM collectors, and endpoint data generators all must be working in concert to get that data from point A to point B. In a purely on-prem environment, we may likely integrate multiple services to get this data.
 Host data from Sysmon, NetFlow from network traffic, and firewall logs are all separate systems that require data flows.
 Cloud providers try to simplify this by providing a single process for collecting and shipping data.
 Azure can ship logs to Storage Accounts and Log Analytic Workspaces with just a few clicks.

 Telemetry flow diagram for AWS Security Hub